 The universal handpiece allows for rapid changing of filters and lightguides, helping to shorten treatment duration and improve the overall patient experience.
 What’s more, Optimal Pulse Technology (OPT™) helps make treatment with the Lumenis M22 a gentler and more comfortable experience that can be completely customized to meet the needs of the individual.

 The Lumenis M22 Photofacial can be used to address skin discoloration, including rosacea and keratosis, acne and acne scars, signs of aging, benign tumors and precancerous growths, dyschromia and pigmentation issues, lentigines, and vascular issues including telangiectasia.
 The device can be used to address birthmarks, including port wine stains, and general redness of the skin as well.
-The best way to learn if it has the capacity to meet your needs is through a one-on-one consultation at the Overland Park office of Dr. Levi Young.
+The best way to learn if it has the capacity to meet your needs is through a one-on-one consultation at the Leawood office of Dr. Levi Young.

 Photofacial with the Lumenis M22 is incredibly gentle.
 During treatment, you may experience some warmth as the light is applied.
 This is not painful and will not produce any lasting side-effects.